 On March 30, 2020 the Federal CARES Act was signed to provide states with some relief to aid during the COVID-19 pandemic.
 The State of Vermont received $8,880,293 in Community Development Block Grant (CDBG-CV1, CDBG-CV2 and CDBG-CV3) funds through the U.S. Department of Housing and Urban Development Federal CARES Act which is administered by the Agency of Commerce and Community Development, Department of Housing and Community Development - Vermont Community Development Program.
 70% of the CDBG-CV funding is required to serve low- and moderate-income persons.
 For more information about how the funding will be used review the CARES Act 3rd Amendment for 2019 Action Plan.

 Currently VCDP will use CDBG-CV funds to assist municipal public facilities and service projects through its Municipal Public Facility and Service Program.

-PLEASE NOTE: The Federal Register allowed the state flexibility to assist entitlements with the their CDBG-CV funding.
-The City of Burlington is eligible to apply for up to $400,000 of the states funding for the Municipal Public Facility and Service Program to assist the City with municipal and public service projects.
+PLEASE NOTE: The Federal Register allowed the state flexibility to assist entitlements with their CDBG-CV funding.
+The states only entitlement the City of Burlington is eligible to apply for up to $400,000 of the states funding for the Municipal Public Facility and Service Program to assist the City with municipal and public service projects.
 Please contact Community Economic Development Office (CEDO) if you are located in the City for potential assistance.
-The City of Burlington is eligble for the following: